caltechlibrary/iga/.github/ISSUE_TEMPLATE/bug_report.md

 Please include the following information:
 * Version of the software:
-* (If relevant) the version of Python that the changes were tested against:
+* (If relevant) the version of Python that you are using:
-* (If relevant) the operating system and version that the changes were tested against:
+* (If relevant) the operating system and version that you are using: